armurox/readme_generator/README.md

 # README
-This programme is used to generate a 'README.md' document which summarises a given code snippet.
+This program is used to generate a 'README.md' document which summarises a given code snippet.
 In order to use this programme you must have an OpenAI API key, which must be specified when using the `openai.api_key` parameter.

 ## Requirements
 * The OpenAI API key